-Tides change at different rates at different places (watch for a column here soon where we'll talk Time and Tides.)
-Knowing the tides at an inlet while spending the next 6 hours transiting from cove to bay "on the inside" could require major mental gymnastics in order to keep pace with the pace of the tide as it works its way through that inlet and across the bays and into the coves...
+Tides change at different rates at different places as we talked about in the column on Time and Tides.
+Knowing the tides at Moriches Inlet while spending the next six hours transiting from Seatuck Cove to Smith Point, then easting to Potunk Point and back to Seatuck Cove would require major mental gymnastics in order to keep pace with the pace of the tide as it works its way down the East and West Cuts and across the bays and into the coves...

-Why do that if the internet can do it for you?
+Why do that if the Internet can do it for you?